Course page PDF

 Random variables

-• A random variable has a domain of possible values and a probability distribution.
+• A domain of values + a distribution over them.

 Axioms of probability